-A certain faith seeks authoritarian personalities so they can know that their faith is certain.
+A certain faith seeks authoritarian personalities so we can know that our faith is certain.
 (Ponder that one.)

 Romans 14:17 says For the Kingdom of God is not a matter of what we eat or drink, but of living a life of goodness and peace and joy in the Holy Spirit.
 We can’t measure goodness and peace and joy in the Holy Spirit by certainty.
 Plus all three of those require trust and vulnerability.
 We can create a certain faith if we have eating and drinking rules though.
 The kingdom of God is bigger than our certain faith.

 That may create some holy tension in you.
 This is okay.

 Because this is more of a definition of faith than the efforts you are putting forth to keep your faith certain.
 This is from Lecrae and what he learned about his own faith.